noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/setting-up/README.md

 </div>

-After the module is imported, you should now be able to find the "Mapbox Map" node in the node picker.
+After the module is imported, you should now be able to find the [Mapbox Map](/modules/mapbox/mapbox-map.md) node in the node picker.
 Right click in the node editor area to bring up the node picker.
 Look under "External libraries" to find the **Mapbox Map** node.

 <div class="ndl-image-with-background s">